 YEAR XXXVII Num.
 24 2 of February of 2018

-The Lifeguard Project is a company specializing in the installation and maintenance of external defibrillators, we are trainers approved by the Community of Castilla La Mancha, we offer services in Guadalajara, Cuenca, Albacete, Ciudad Real and Toledo
+The Salvavidas Project is a company specialized in the installation and maintenance of external defibrillators, we are trainers approved by the Community of Castilla La Mancha, we offer services in Guadalajara, Cuenca, Albacete, Ciudad Real and Toledo

-Our company offers services of installation and maintenance of external defibrillators, approved facilities according to the regulations of Castilla La Mancha, comprehensive management service for external defibrillators with advice, installation, training, maintenance and repair of defibrillators to comply with the rule of the autonomous community .
+Our company offers installation and maintenance services for external defibrillators, facilities approved according to the Castilla La Mancha regulations, comprehensive management service for external defibrillators with advice, installation, training, maintenance and repair of defibrillators to comply with the regulation of the autonomous community .

-In the province of Guadalajara We offer services of sale and installation of external defibrillators in Guadalajara city, Molina de Aragón, Sigüenza, Alcolea del Pinar, Cifuentes, Atienza and Sacedón, we are a defibrillator maintenance company and approved training on the use of external defibrillators.
+In the province of Guadalajara We offer sales and installation services for external defibrillators in Guadalajara city, Molina de Aragón, Sigüenza, Alcolea del Pinar, Cifuentes, Atienza and Sacedón, we are a defibrillator maintenance company and approved training on the use of external defibrillators.

-In the province of Cuenca We offer services of sale and installation of external defibrillators in Cuenca city, Montilla de Palancar, San Clemente, Iniesta, La Almarcha, Honrubia, Tarancón and Mota del Cuervo, we are a defibrillator maintenance company and approved training on the use of external defibrillators.
+In the province of Cuenca We offer sales and installation services of external defibrillators in Cuenca city, Montilla de Palancar, San Clemente, Iniesta, La Almarcha, Honrubia, Tarancón and Mota del Cuervo, we are a defibrillator maintenance company and approved training on the use of external defibrillators.

-In the province of Albacete We offer services of sale and installation of external defibrillators in Albacete city, Villarobledo, Almansa, Pozo Cañada, Hellín, Tobarra, Alcaraz and Casas Ibáñez, we are a defibrillator maintenance company and approved training on the use of external defibrillators.
+In the province of Albacete We offer sales and installation services for external defibrillators in Albacete city, Villarobledo, Almansa, Pozo Cañada, Hellín, Tobarra, Alcaraz and Casas Ibáñez, we are a defibrillator maintenance company and approved training on the use of external defibrillators.

-In the province of Ciudad Real We offer services of sale and installation of external defibrillators in Ciudad Real, Manzanares, Piedrabuena, Puertollano, Valdepeñas, Tomelloso, Daimiel and Alcázar de San Juan, we are a defibrillator maintenance company and approved training on the use of external defibrillators.
+In the province of Ciudad Real We offer services for the sale and installation of external defibrillators in Ciudad Real city, Manzanares, Piedrabuena, Puertollano, Valdepeñas, Tomelloso, Daimiel and Alcázar de San Juan, we are a defibrillator maintenance company and approved training on the use of external defibrillators.